vertica/Social-Media-Connector/README.md

 Building and Installing
 -----------------------

-## Retrieving and Building the Third-Party Software **

-You must build flume from source.
-The Flume source is provided in this repository.
-However, Flume requires Oracle Open JDK 1.6, which you must download from  Oracle.
+Flume requires Oracle Open JDK 1.6, which you downloaded from Oracle.
 Verify that the JDK bin directory is in your path before building or the build fails.
-For example:
+To add it to your path:
-`export PATH=$PATH:/usr/java/jdk1.6.0_11/bin/`
+`export PATH=$PATH:/home/dbadmin/Social-Media-Connector/third-party/dist/jdk1.6.0_11/bin`

 Navigate to the top level directory of the Social Media Connector and run: 'make flume'

-After the build completes, you can run 'make install' if the HP Vertica database exists on the same host and you are logged in as a dbadmin user.
+After the build completes, run 'make install' if the HP Vertica database exists on the same host and you are logged in as a dbadmin user.
 Otherwise, copy the VTweetParser.so file over to your Vertica node and install the library:
 ```
 SELECT set_config_parameter('UseLongStrings', 1);
 CREATE LIBRARY VTweetLib AS /path/to/VTweetParser.so;